 - Hair accessories

-- Shoes (Don’t forget socks and extra socks if you’re wearing boots!)
+- Hiking boots (Don’t forget socks and extra socks if you’re wearing boots!)

 Also, I think it is always important to bring extra socks just in case something happens!
 You can really never have too many socks.